Owning a small business or SME (small and medium-sized enterprise) is never easy and it is especially difficult in the economic environment today.

 Can business owners pledge private property to get a higher loan? | Yes, up to 80% of property value |

 Any private company may give another company a business loan.
-In Singapore, private businesses that extend loans to other businesses in the form of B2B loans do not require a separate license to operate.
+In Singapore, private businesses that extend loans to other businesses in the form of B2B loans do not require a separate licence to operate.

 They may offer repayment flexibility in the form of weekly, bi-weekly, and monthly instalments.